steliosot/gcp-training/README.md

 * **Malet Street 404-405**

 Ensure timely arrival, and remember to bring your laptop.
-Other than basic knowledge of Python, no prior expertise is needed— just bring your positive Friday energy!
+Apart from a basic understanding of Python, no other prior knowledge is required—just come with your enthusiastic Friday vibe!

 Please follow the guidelines provided at the end of this document to claim your $50 voucher.